 Capt William McAndrew Marshall was killed whilst on active service on 19th March 1918 aged 29.
 He was in the 37th Dogras and Indian Political Department.
 (He is the brother of Douglas Cargill Marshall who was killed in the Dardanelles aged 22).
 A report featured in the Jersey Evening Post on 2nd September 1918. ” The inhabitants of Ledjef and Kerbela were mostly well dispnsed towards the forces.
 On 12th January some fired on the troops who were exercising near the town causing a few casualties.
 Two leading sheiks were to be punished but fled.
 After the incident on March 21st the Politcal officer in Jedjef (William Marshall) was murdered.
 No reason was ever established.
 He is buried in the Baghdad War Cemetery.
 He represented Elizabeth College cricket tem in 1906.

 Capt Henry Tupper Mellish born in Plymouth attended College from 1903 to 1908 playing in the 1st XI in 1908.
 He joined the Army Service Corps and was invalided home in 1917 and died in October.
 He is buried in Edinburgh (Morningside) Cemetery.

 Capt Ernest Charles Purchas was born in Rondebosch near Cape Town.
 He played for Elizabeth College in 1910 and 1911 against Victoria College and was also the Senior Sports Champion in 1909-10.
-He joined the Royal Horse Artillery and was accidentally killed by a Trench Mortar in March 1915 aged 23, being buried at Aire Communal Cemetery.
+He joined the Royal Horse Artillery and was accidentally killed by the explosion of a Trench Mortar in March 1915 aged 23, being buried at Aire Communal Cemetery.